tphuong141607/yesCode-Forkify/README.md

 # yesCode-Forkify

-Forkify is an interactive web app that interacts with the [Forkify API](https://forkify-api.herokuapp.com/) to fetch and display recipe food data
+The Forkify Recipe app is an interactive web app that interacts with the [Forkify API](https://forkify-api.herokuapp.com/) to fetch and display recipe food data.
+The app allows users to search for recipes, view the recipe along with the cook time and also increase or decrease the amount of servings they need.

 ## Installation
-Forkify requires Node.js to run its dependencies.

 Install the dependencies and devDependencies and start the server.

-$ npm install
-Scripts
-Forkify utilizes Webpack to compile its files

 Run webpack in development mode:
-`$ npm run dev`
+> `npm run dev`

 Run webpack in production mode:
-`$ npm run build`
+> `npm run build`

-Run webpack-dev-server:
-`$ npm run watch`
+Run:
+> `npm start`

-# Special thanks to Jonas Schmedtmann and his Udemy classes for showing & guiding me throughout this entire project.
+### Special thanks to Jonas Schmedtmann and his Udemy classes for showing & guiding me throughout this entire project.